Check (film)

-Check is a 2021 Indian Telugu-language prison drama film written and directed by Chandra Sekhar Yeleti.
+Check is a 2021 Indian Telugu-language crime drama film written and directed by Chandra Sekhar Yeleti.
 Produced by V. Anand Prasad's Bhavya Creations, the film stars Nithiin, Rakul Preet Singh, Priya Prakash Varrier (in her Telugu film debut), and Simran Choudhary.
 Nithiin plays Aditya, a chess player who is on death row.
 The film was released on 26 February 2021.
 It received generally mixed reviews and became a flop in the box office.